 We would love to see parents at drop off and pick up!
 This is a great chance for families to meet counselors, chat with the directors, and see more of campus.
-If you have a long-term camper and you'd like to arrange a visit, please speak with Emily to discuss options.
+If you have a long-term camper and you'd like to arrange a visit, please speak with Cody to discuss options.

 Camp Stonewall provides transportation to several off-campus facilities in order to provide access to certain activities.
 Examples include but are not limited to swimming, kayaking, driving range, gymnastics, weekend beach trips, and SWAT adventure travel.

 For participants coming from a distance, we also provide transportation (for a fee) to/from Grand Central Station in New York City, as well as Boston's Logan Airport.